Elizafox/compyter/README.md

 Keystrokes can be retrieved by reading from `0xffffffc5` - `0xffffffc8` when an interrupt fires.

+#### Storage
+A very basic storage controller.
+It features a 512-byte window for reading/writing, an offset register for moving the window, a read/write enable register, and a read-only size register.

+The emulated storage device is backed by a file.
+It should be a multiple of 512 bytes in size.

+The offset register is at `0xfffffdb0`-`0xfffffdb3` and is absolute (i.e. to change to the next window, you must add 512 to the register).
+The read/write register (0 for enable, 1 for disable) is at `0xfffffdb4`-`0xfffffdb7`.
+The size register is at `0xfffffdb8`-`0xfffffdbb`.
+The window is at `0xfffffdc0`-`0xffffffbf`.

 #### Interrupt controller
 This is by far the most complex peripherial.